Skip to main content

 Jeffrey S. Wisch, M.D.*

 Conditions not encountered in these races must also be considered.
-The incidence of malignant melanoma, as well as other skin disorders directly related to excess sun exposure, has increased alarmingly among sailors, according to records of the US Coast Guard.
+The incidence of malignant melanoma, as well as other skin disorders directly related to excess sun exposure has increased alarmingly among sailors, according to records of the US Coast Guard.
 Asthma, life-threatening allergic reactions, heart attacks, strokes, seizures, and surgical emergencies can be added to the long list of potentially treatable events one might have to deal with on an offshore passage.
-Anticoagulants (blood thinners), which are used to treat blood clots or cardiac conditions such as arterial fibrillation, can turn a minor knock on the head into an untreatable and fatal hemorrhage in the brain.
-Finally, while conditions such as falling overboard and drowning, or being hit on the head by the boom or mainsheet during an accidental jibe, have high mortality rates despite best rescue efforts, they are mostly preventable by using an inflatable harness and tether in the former case, and by a permanently installed and always engaged preventer, in the latter.
-A culture of safety and incident prevention is the best way to minimize the risk of injury and illness.
+Anticoagulants (blood thinners), which are used to treat blood clots or cardiac conditions such as atrial fibrillation, can turn a minor knock on the head into an untreatable and fatal hemorrhage in the brain.
+Finally, while conditions, such as falling overboard and drowning or being hit on the head by the boom or mainsheet during an accidental jibe have high mortality rates despite best rescue efforts, they are mostly preventable by always using an inflatable harness and tether in the former case, and by a permanently installed and always engaged preventer, in the latter.
+A culture of safety and prevention is the best way to minimize the risk of injury and illness.

-Acknowledging that not every medical situation can be managed safely and successfully at sea, a single person, the Medical Officer, not necessarily a medical professional, has the responsibility of caring for the ill or injured crew member offshore, preparing the vessel and the crew for any likely medical emergency, and being aware of the presence or absence of medical and rescue resources.
-Significant medical conditions of individual crew should be on record and known to the medical officer before departure.
-One or more crew members should have valid First Aid and CPR certificates.
+Acknowledging that not every medical situation can be handled safely and successfully at sea, a single person, the Medical Officer, not necessarily a medical professional, has the responsibility of caring for the ill or injured crew member offshore, preparing the vessel and the crew for any likely medical emergency and being aware of the presence or absence of medical and rescue resources.
+Significant medical conditions of individual crew should be on record and known to the medical officer before departure One or more crew members should have valid First Aid certificates.

 Medical training to improve the skills of a lay person who has become a yacht’s Medical Officer is available in a number of commercial programs ranging from first aid to medical wilderness courses.
-Medical training is important because on a small boat, whether coastal or offshore, there is no “911” as we have come to know and expect.
+Medical training is important because on a small boat there is no “911” as we have come to know it and expect.
 CPR training is urged for all crew members.

 The Medical Officer must make sure that the following are available onboard the vessel:

-1. Information from each crew member about significant medical conditions, allergies and necessary medications, are known and accessible;
+1. Information from each crew member about significant medical conditions, allergies and necessary medications are easily accessible;

 2. Medical and surgical skills appropriate to the voyage;

 Another critical role is that of the Communications Officer who links the boat to outside medical help and rescue services.
 VHF and Single Sideband radios and a suitable satellite system for voice and/or email communication are usually found on an offshore yacht.
 More than one crewmember must know how to use the equipment and whom to call.
 If satellite communications are available, it is advised that emergency rescue phone numbers be readily available and programmed into the sat phone.
-During the Bermuda Races 2002 - 2022, competitors by pre-arrangement used the emergency department of the Beth Israel Deaconess Hospital in Boston.
-Similar services are available commercially.
+During the Bermuda Races 2002 - 2024, competitors by pre-arrangement used the emergency department of a major medical center to provide remote 24 hour medical advice to yachts.
+Similar services are available commercially and should be considered by vessels planning offshore passages.

 RADIO PROCEDURE: